KhronosGroup/VulkanSC-Loader/BUILD.md

 the file vulkan.symbols.api; see [SDK](https://fuchsia.dev/fuchsia-src/development/sdk).

 ## Vulkan SC Build Commands
-Follow the steps mentioned in the earlier part of this documents if required.
+Follow the steps mentioned in the earlier part of this documents as required.
 CMake is required for building the Vulkan SC Loader.
-After the final step the install folder inside the respective build folder should have the binaries
+After the final step the install folder inside the respective build folder should have the binaries.

 #### Windows 10 (Visual Studio 2019 Required)